Estate Administration · Probate Process

 The Probate Timeline: Step by Step

 Pennsylvania inheritance tax return.
-The Pennsylvania inheritance tax return, Form REV-1500, is due nine months after the date of death.
-Pennsylvania offers a five percent discount on the tax if the return is filed and the tax is paid within three months of death.
-Many executors take advantage of this discount when the estate’s assets and liabilities are clear enough to permit early filing.
-The inheritance tax rates vary by the beneficiary’s relationship to the decedent: zero percent for surviving spouses, 4.5 percent for lineal descendants, 12 percent for siblings, and 15 percent for all other beneficiaries.
+Form REV-1500 is due nine months after the date of death.
+Pennsylvania offers a five percent discount if the return is filed and the tax is paid within three months.
+The inheritance tax rates vary by beneficiary relationship: zero percent for surviving spouses, 4.5 percent for lineal descendants, 12 percent for siblings, and 15 percent for all other beneficiaries.

 Final distribution.
-After the inheritance tax is paid, creditor claims are resolved, and all administrative expenses are settled, the executor distributes the remaining assets to the beneficiaries according to the will or the intestacy statute.
-Before making final distributions, a prudent executor will either obtain signed releases from all beneficiaries or file a formal accounting with the Orphans’ Court.
-Either approach protects the executor from future claims.
-Most straightforward estates reach the distribution stage within twelve to eighteen months of the date of death.
+After the one-year creditor period expires, the inheritance tax is paid, and all administrative expenses are settled, the executor distributes the remaining assets.
+Before distribution, a prudent executor obtains signed releases from all beneficiaries or files a formal estate accounting with the Orphans’ Court.
+Most estates reach this stage within twelve to eighteen months of death.

 What Causes Probate to Take Longer

-Real estate that must be sold before distributions can be made is one of the most frequent causes of delay.
+Real estate that must be sold before distributions can be made is the most frequent cause of delay beyond eighteen months.
 Listing a property, finding a buyer, resolving title issues, and closing the sale all take time.
-If the property has title defects, liens, or occupancy disputes, the timeline extends further.
-For a detailed discussion, see our articles on executor selling real estate during probate and what happens to a house during probate.
+Title defects, liens, or occupancy disputes extend the timeline further.
+For detailed discussion, see our articles on executor selling real estate during probate and what happens to a house during probate.

 Family disputes slow estate administration significantly.
-Disagreements among beneficiaries about the executor’s decisions, challenges to the will itself, accusations of executor misconduct, and conflicts over who should receive specific assets can all require court intervention.
-A will contest can add months or years to the timeline.
+Disagreements about the executor’s decisions, will contests, accusations of executor misconduct, and conflicts over specific assets all require court intervention.
 Disputes over occupancy of inherited property or unauthorized removal of estate assets create additional complications.

 Executor delay is a separate problem.
-When the executor fails to act with reasonable diligence, whether through neglect, personal benefit from keeping the estate open, or simple inability to perform the role, the timeline extends not because the estate is complex but because the executor is not performing.
-Beneficiaries have legal rights to demand action, and the Orphans’ Court can compel the executor to act or remove the executor if necessary.
-When delay crosses into refusal, beneficiaries may need to pursue formal action against an executor who refuses to distribute.
+When the executor fails to act with reasonable diligence through neglect, personal benefit from keeping the estate open, or inability to perform the role, the timeline extends not because the estate is complex but because the executor is not performing.
+Beneficiaries can demand action when the executor delays, and the Orphans’ Court can force the executor to act or set deadlines for completion or remove the executor for failure to perform if necessary.
+When delay crosses into refusal, see what to do when an executor refuses to distribute the estate.

 When Delay Becomes a Legal Problem

-Beneficiaries who have waited years without distributions, without accountings, and without explanations are not obligated to keep waiting.
-The Orphans’ Court has authority to compel action, freeze estate assets, surcharge the executor for losses caused by the delay, and remove the executor entirely.
-Pennsylvania’s statute of limitations on surcharge claims is six years, so beneficiaries who have been waiting are often not out of time.
+Beneficiaries who have waited years without distributions, accountings, or explanations are not obligated to keep waiting.
+The Orphans’ Court has authority to compel the executor to file a formal accounting, freeze estate assets to prevent dissipation, surcharge the executor personally for losses caused by delay, and remove the executor entirely and appoint a successor.
+Pennsylvania’s statute of limitations on surcharge claims is six years, so beneficiaries who have been waiting are often not out of time to seek relief.

-The practical threshold is this: if an estate has been open for more than two years and there is no clear explanation for why distributions have not been made, the situation warrants legal review.
+If an estate experiences delays approaching or exceeding two years and there is no clear explanation for why distributions have not been made, the situation warrants legal review.
+Beneficiaries should not wait for the executor to decide when action is appropriate.
 Early intervention typically produces better outcomes than waiting for the problem to resolve itself.

 Can Probate Be Completed Faster

-Some estates can be settled in less than twelve months, particularly when the assets are straightforward, there are no disputes, the inheritance tax can be filed early, and all beneficiaries cooperate.
+Some estates can be settled in less than twelve months when the assets are straightforward, there are no disputes, the inheritance tax can be filed early, and all beneficiaries cooperate.
+The statutory one-year creditor period still applies, but estates that complete all other work within the first few months can make final distributions shortly after the creditor period expires.

-Taking advantage of the three-month early payment discount on the inheritance tax return is one way to accelerate the process.
-If the estate’s assets and liabilities are clear shortly after death, filing the REV-1500 within three months saves money and moves the administration forward.
+Taking advantage of the three-month early payment discount on the inheritance tax return accelerates the process.
+If the estate’s assets and liabilities are clear shortly after death, filing the REV-1500 within three months saves money and eliminates one administrative task from the timeline.

-Estates where the primary assets pass outside of probate, through joint ownership, beneficiary designations, or trusts, may have very little that actually requires court involvement.
+Estates where the primary assets pass outside probate through joint ownership, beneficiary designations, or trusts may have very little that requires court involvement.
 In those cases, the probate process may be limited to a few specific assets while the bulk of the estate transfers automatically.
 For more on how assets can be structured to simplify administration, see our article on how to avoid probate in Pennsylvania.

 Proper estate planning before death is the single most effective way to reduce the complexity and duration of probate.
 A well-drafted will, current beneficiary designations, and coordinated ownership structures give the executor clear instructions and fewer obstacles.
 For an overview of what those documents include, see our article on estate planning documents in Pennsylvania.